Equalized Time Reversal Beamforming for Indoor Wireless Communications: Numerical Results and Discussion

-Fig. \ref{fig_scenario} shows the simulated BER of conventional TR and ETR under different channel models, antennas, and bandwidths.
-The variation of the BER performance in ETR is not significant with respect to the delay spread or the tap spacing.
-However, when increasing the number of antennas from 4 to 8, conventional TR performance improves significantly, whereas only a 3 dB improvement is observed for ETR.
-This is expected from the expressions we derived for the usable power ratio ((\ref{eq_UsablePower1}) and (\ref{eq_UsablePower2})), where we demonstrate that the proportion of ISI power in the received signal decreases linearly when increasing the number of antennas.
+Fig. \ref{fig_antennas} shows the simulated BER of conventional TR and ETR under different channel models, and number of antennas.
+BER performance variations in ETR is are significant with respect to the channel models.
+However, when increasing the number of antennas from 4 to 8, conventional TR performance improves significantly, approaching that of ETR.
+Specifically, lower BER can be achieved at high SNR when increasing the number of antennas due to the linear dependence of the usable power ratio on $M$ (as seen in (\ref{eq_UsablePower1}) and (\ref{eq_UsablePower2})).
+This phenomena can be harnessed in systems with a large number of transmit antennas, where the equalization properties of TR can allow sufficiently low BER without further processing \cite{viteri2015}.